jpbruinsslot/slack-term/README.md

     {
         "slack_token": "yourslacktokenhere",

-        // add the following to use light theme, default is dark "theme": "light",
+        // optional: add the following to use light theme, default is dark "theme": "light",

-        // Set the width of the channel list sidebar.
-Must be between 1 and 11
+        // optional: set the width of the sidebar (between 1 and 11), default is 1 "sidebar_width": 3
-        // as the entire width of the screen is 12 columns.
-        "sidebar_width": 3
     }
     ```